You can have the best website in the world, but if you can’t figure out how to increase a website’s traffic –it won’t matter.

 Don’t Sleep on Email Marketing

-People still check their inbox regularly.
+People still check-in on their inbox regularly.
 Moreover, if you already have their email address, they have likely had a previous interaction with your business that makes them a lead.

 Maybe they filled out a form on your site or downloaded an ebook.
 Whatever the case, email marketing is a terrific bottom of the funnel tactic that will help you convert leads into paying customers.